skellis46/slipbox/somatic practices, interoception and evidence.md

 By 'dance scholarship' I refer to journals or texts recognised by the database _International Bibliography of Theatre & Dance with Full Text_

 There are exceptions.
 In 2010, Kimberley Hutt explored the ways in which a combination of science and somatics might be beneficial in dance training, and specifically with regard to improved alignment and injury prevention.
 It is not clear what Hutt means by 'somatics' other than sensory or self awareness.
+See [[Hutt - Corrective alignment and injury prevention]]

 strange article by [[Batson et al - Integrating somatics and science]] about 'integration' (when what they are really asking for is for "somatic principles and experiences" (p.185) to get a seat at the table.
 - but what kind of seat is this that isn't already present?
 Compare with Mehling saying "this is the time"